ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 layout:     post
 title:      Be productive with Org-mode
 date:       2018-08-26
-summary:    Note manager and organizer
+summary:    A note manager and organizer
 categories: emacs
 ---